Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Select ENC features/README.md

 ## Use case

 You can use selection to identify a feature and learn more about it.
-ENC layers often have many overlapping features, and features of mixed geometry, in a single layer, so the sample includes code for identifying the most relevant feature.
+ENC layers often have many overlapping features and features of mixed geometry in a single layer, so the sample includes code for identifying the most relevant feature.

 ## How to use the sample